manu-vishwakarma/manu-vishwakarma/_posts/2020-12-15-Deep Learning Based Large Scale Recommendation System part 2 (ranking candidates).markdown

 <br>
 **Note:** Scoring and ranking are representing ranking candidates here.

-In the previous blog we discussed about the candidate generation method in detail, If you have not read it, I will highly recommend you guys to first read that blog so that you can better understand the big picture.
+In the previous blog we discussed about the <a href="https://manu-vishwakarma.github.io/manu-vishwakarma/Deep-Learning-Based-Large-Scale-Recommendation-System-part-1-(candidate-generation)/"> candidate generation </a> method in detail, If you have not read it, I will highly recommend you guys to first read that blog so that you can better understand the big picture.
 Following is the short explanation for it.

 ## **Candidate Generation:**
 Candidate generation is the process of generating candidate items from various algorithms.
 The purpose is to get a wide variety of items, which user may like.
 Thus, providing an opportunity to present a diverse set of items to user.
 In Candidate generation, we can generate list of candidates from various Candidate generation methods from both contents based filtering and collaborative filtering methods.